 Stress Ruins Your Smile

 Stress can cause indigestion, break your back, and give you a migraine, but did you know that it could also damage your smile?
-February is National Children’s Dental Health Month and it’s time that we take a closer look at how stress can impact the dental health of adults and children alike.
+Lets take a closer look at how stress can impact the dental health of adults and children alike.

 Listed below are just three ways in which stress can negatively impact your oral health.